JasonLeviGoodison/wasteman-frontend/README.md

 Aimed at raising money for climate change, we partnered with 4 charities in (Forest, Ocean, Air, Coral reef).
 Each amingo has a background that represents a destroyed eco system and after your donation is made, we clean that background for you.

+# All the normal NFT PFP fun!

+There are 7 base Amingos with varying rarity and over 1 million unique combinations of possible accessories